-When it comes to plant roots, there are all sorts.
-One of the more common types includes aerial roots on houseplants.
+When it comes to plant roots, there are all sorts and one of the more common includes aerial roots on houseplants.
 So you’re likely asking, “What are aerial roots and can I plant aerial roots to make new plants?”
 For answers to these questions, keep reading to learn more about plants with aerial roots.

 What are Aerial Roots?